Always Join Each Travel Loyalty Program (and Use AwardWallet to Manage Your Accounts)

 Here are convenient links to the signup pages for each of the major hotel programs.
 Most hotel chains belong to one of the following programs, although it is not always obvious which hotel program is associated with which hotel brand.
 There is usually some indication on the hotel's website, or you can look it up in our Comprehensive Hotel Program List.

-DON'T sign up for Marriott Rewards until you are ready to book.
+DON'T sign up for Marriott Rewards until you are ready to make a reservation.
 They frequently offer a promotion where new members can get a free night after only two stays during a three month period.
 If you are not already a member, it can be worthwhile to wait until you know that you have an opportunity to make a couple of stays before you sign up.
 New Marriott Members Can Get a Free Night.

 Car rental loyalty programs will save you time